BASF to acquire 49.5% of Vattenfall's Dutch offshore wind park

 The project, with 140 wind turbines and a total capacity of 1.5 gigawatt, will become the world’s largest wind farm and will supply power to BASF’s second largest site in the world in Antwerp, Belgium and other European sites.

-In May, BASF and German utility RWE (RWEG.DE) announced a potential 4 billion euro ($4.9 billion) offshore wind power project to supply BASF's Ludwigshafen chemicals complex, Germany's single biggest electricity consumer. read more
+In May, BASF and German utility RWE announced a potential 4 billion euro ($4.9 billion) offshore wind power project to supply BASF’s Ludwigshafen chemicals complex, Germany’s single biggest electricity consumer.

 ($1 = 0.8375 euros)